vjeux/jsCollaborativePresentation/README.md

 You are done!
 Just give me some minutes to merge it with the live repo :)

+## Final Remarks

+  - The name of all the contributors will appear in the last slide.
+  - I will make the talk during September and record it.
+It will be in French.
+(I wish I could present it in English during the jsConf!)
+  - I'm pretty sure some people will ask what license the presentation is ...
+I have no idea, please suggest one :)
+  - I reserve the right to forge the final presentation as I wish.
+Sorry in advance if your slides are edited / not taken.

 ## Tools that power the presentation
   - [DeckJS](http://imakewebthings.github.com/deck.js/)
   - [jQuery](http://jquery.com/)